AyeCode/invoicing/readme.txt

 == Changelog ==

+= 1.0.2 =
+Paying old recurring invoice treats as renewal payment and creates new invoice - FIXED

 = 1.0.1 =
 New currencies added - ADDED
 Option added to remove data on uninstall - CHANGED